chitoperalta/rubberize/docs/rendering/variables.md

 ### Greek Letters

 Python variable name parts that match Greek or Hebrew letter names are replaced with their corresponding symbols.
 For example, `alpha` becomes $\alpha$, and `Omega` becomes $\Omega$.
-Note that capital Greek letters resembling Latin letters (e.g., $\Alpha$) are excluded to avoid ambiguity.
+Note that capital Greek letters resembling Latin letters (e.g., A, B, etc.) are excluded.

 ```python
 %%tap --dead -g